Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Change the program as shown above and try the effect of the Filter and Toggle Filter action on the Form as well as on the Report.
+Change the program as shown above.
+Try the effect of the Filter and Toggle Filter on the Form and Report.

 Technorati Tags: